-The Toyota NS4 is an advanced plug-in hybrid concept which the company says; “exemplifies Toyota’s vision for future mobility, with a focus on next generation connectivity and safety.”
+At the 2012 Detroit Auto Show, Toyota unveiled the Toyota NS4, an advanced plug-in hybrid concept which the company said; “exemplifies Toyota’s vision for future mobility, with a focus on next generation connectivity and safety.”

 The NS4’s drivetrain was engineered so that the components were smaller and lighter than anything before, improving both fuel economy and performance.
 In addition, Toyota’s engineers worked on reducing the all-important charge time.

 The NS4 concept features Toyota’s latest safety technologies, including a next generation pre-collision system (PCS), adaptive driving beam (ADB) headlights, and blind spot monitor (BSM).
 PCS features lane departure and pedestrian collision avoidance technologies designed to predict collisions under certain circumstances and help avoid them.
 The system uses millimeter-wave radar and stereo cameras mounted on the front of the car to detect and react to lane departure, pedestrians, and other vehicles.
 If it detects a potential collision, the system seeks to avoid other vehicles, road-side obstructions, and pedestrians by applying the brakes and manipulating steering.

 The Adaptive Driving Beam (ADB) headlights help reduce glare for oncoming drivers and pedestrians.
 Using a camera mounted behind the front grille and partial shielding inside the headlights, this feature allows drivers to maintain near-high beam illumination to improve nighttime visibility.